What can a productivity system not fix?

 Pomodoro Technique is a time management method using 25-minute focused work intervals separated by 5-minute breaks.
 Francesco Cirillo developed the method in the late 1980s, naming it after a tomato-shaped kitchen timer.

 Francesco Cirillo’s Pomodoro Technique uses 25-minute focused blocks followed by short breaks [6].
 But the specific method matters less than the principle: protect chunks of time where you work on one thing.
-For a deeper look at advanced Pomodoro strategies, there are variations worth exploring once you’ve tried the basic version.
+For a deeper look at advanced Pomodoro strategies, there are variations worth exploring once you have tried the basic version.

 | If you… | Try this | Why it works |